ash/raku-challenges/089/index.md

 ### 9. Julia

-Julia is another interesting language that actually have many similarity with Raku.
+Julia is another interesting language that actually has many similarities with Raku.
 For our today’s need, there’s a built-in `gcd` function that I am happily using.
 The only unexpected obstacle is, maybe, the need to explicitly refer to the accumulator `s` as to a `global` variable.

     # To run:
     # $ julia ch-1.julia 100